 Olympic gold medalist Tara Lipinski is an analyst for NBC Sports and Universal Sports for the World Figure Skating Championships, the Grand Prix of Figure Skating Series and the U.S. Figure Skating National Championships.
 Tara Lipinski made her Olympic broadcast debut with NBC Sports Group as a figure skating analyst during the 2014 Olympic Winter Games in Sochi.
-Lipinski will serve as a fashion expert for NBC Sports Group’s upcoming coverage of the 2014 Kentucky Derby.
+Lipinski served as a fashion expert for NBC Sports Group’s coverage of the 2014 Kentucky Derby.
 She also worked for Access Hollywood on its coverage of the 2014 Academy Awards in February and is currently a special correspondent for EXTRA TV, NBC’s Detroit affiliate WDIV and NBC’s Boston affiliate WHDH.

 A member of the U.S. Figure Skating Hall of Fame, Lipinski’s figure skating career skyrocketed in 1994 at the age of 12 when she became the youngest person to win a gold medal at the junior-level U.S. Olympic Festival.
 At 14, she was the youngest person to win the U.S. and World Championships.
 She became the youngest individual gold medalist in the history of the Olympic Winter Games when she captured a gold medal at the Nagano Olympics in 1998 at the age of 15.
 Lipinski is also a two-time Grand Prix of Figure Skating Final champion (1997, 1998), and is the first woman to ever complete a triple loop-triple loop combination in competition, a signature element of her performances.

 Since the 1998 Olympic Games, Lipinski worked with many of the world’s top media outlets and partnered with sponsors, further burnishing her global stature as an iconic Olympian of accomplishment and inspiration.